Keenan-Faure/BlogAggregator/README.md

 - Added Bookmarking & Liking to posts.
 - Has integration tests that use the API to create, read, update, and delete feeds, posts, bookmarks and likes
 - Has a simple web UI that uses the backend API to Create, View, Follow Bookmark and Like feeds and posts.
+- Add a Docker implementation of the project, more info found [below](https://github.com/Keenan-Faure/BlogAggregator#docker-implementation)

 ## Prerequistes

+This assumes the code already exists on your local machine, hence, please download the project code files.

 ### 1. Install POSTGRESQL and check if install was successful